-When locating in these types of buildings, an important consideration will be matching the arts use with the allowed uses for a specific property.
+When locating in these types of buildings, an important consideration will be matching the arts use with the allowed uses

 Zoning and Permitting in Fairfax County

 When considering potential locations, find out the current zoning district for each property of interest.
 The property owner, developer or broker may be familiar with the property's zoning classification and permitted uses.
 Tenants should only plan for interim arts use in properties that are already zoned for such uses.